Dropbox Developer Platform

 Delivered high-fidelity mockups and supported engineers through implementation.

-Conducted pre-launch QA and identified defects.
+Conducted pre-launch QA and classified defects.

 Collaborators: Engineering leadership, Code Workflows engineering team